CyberMiles/web3-cmt.js/docs/api/validator.md

 web3.cmt.stake.validator.setCompRate(compRate [, callback])
 ```

 Allows a validator to update the compensation rate for its delegators.
+JSON RPC method: `cmt_setCompRate`.

 ### Parameters